Transformers (film series): Agent Burns: Welcome to Sector 7 (2019)

 A short released as an in-universe orientation video, of Agent Burns addressing new hires.

 Sector 7 Adventures: The Battle at Half Dome (2019)

-A short film, released in the form of a motion comic, taking place two years after the events of Bumblebee which depicts a fight between Bumblebee and Soundwave.
+A short film, released in the form of a motion comic, takes place two years after the events of Bumblebee which depicts a fight between Bumblebee and Soundwave.
 When Sector 7 is attacked by Soundwave, Bumblebee arrives to protect them.
 During the ensuing battle, Soundwave demands that Sector 7 give back what belongs to the Decepticons.

 Web series

 Transformers: Cyber Missions (2010)

-A 13 episode long web mini series released in 2010 and set within and using the Transformers design from the continuity of the live action movies.
-It was released on Hasbro's website and in 2011 re-released on Transformers official YouTube channel.
+A 13-episode long web mini-series released in 2010 and set within and using the Transformers design from the continuity of the live-action movies.
+It was released on Hasbro's website and in 2011 re-released on Transformers' official YouTube channel.
 The series was made by TG Studios in only three months.
 It is set between the events of Revenge of the Fallen and Dark of the Moon.